 The neighborhood is also home to the somber Cappelle Medicee, a mausoleum housing members of the once powerful Medici family.

-If you’re looking for the cheapest place to stay in Florence, setting up shop near the train station isn’t a bad idea.
-While it has something of a reputation for being dangerous, it’s also incredibly affordable.
+If you’re looking for a more affordable place to stay in Florence, basing yourself near the train station isn’t a bad idea.
+While the area has a bit of a reputation for feeling less safe at night, it’s also more budget-friendly than areas such as Piazzale del Duomo or Piazzale della Signoria and very convenient for getting around.

 And the small size of Florence as a whole ensures that while you may be in a congested neighborhood, you’re never too far from the important cultural and historical landmarks.